arcasX115/web-proxy/readme.md

-//first project
-As part of this project, you must implement and test a Web proxy for simple Web pages in C/C++ or python
+As part of this project,I have implemented and tested a Web proxy for simple Web pages in C/C++.